 - Harm to the respiratory system

-Exposure to very high levels of sulfur dioxide can be life-threatening.
+Exposure to very high levels of sulfur dioxide can be toxic and life-threatening.

 Touching liquid sulfur dioxide can cause: